 Beyond Type 3c?: A Pancreatitis Diabetes Diagnosis

-I started to experience the usual symptoms associated with diabetes such as frequent urination, rapid weight loss, and increased thirst.
+I started to experience the usual symptoms associated with diabetes such as frequent urination, rapid weight loss and increased thirst.
 I found out I had diabetes on my birthday.
-My glucose levels were pushing 600 mg/dl.
-The first medications I were prescribed were metformin and lisinopril.
+My blood glucose levels were pushing 33.3 mmol/L600 mg/dL.
+The first medications I were prescribed were Metformin and Lisinopril.
 Later on, I was prescribed Jardiance and Farxiga because metformin wasn’t effective enough.
 This combination helped bring my blood sugar down to normal ranges.
 Unfortunately, a change in health insurance plans caused a lapse in coverage of Jardiance and Farxiga.
 However, I was able to use Glimepiride and have seen positive results.

 From Pancreatitis to Diabetes

 On January 23rd, 2019, I sought the help of an online coach with meal plans and exercise routines to help me lose additional weight.
 I did an eight-week plan that lasted until March 19th.
-My goal for this program was to be better educated about meal portion sizes and the exercises for specific muscle groups, as well as new tips to help lower my glucose levels.
-The week I started the program, my fasting glucose was 250 mg/dl.
-Since then, my fasting glucose is between 110-143 mg/dl.
+My goal for this program was to be better educated about meal portion sizes and the exercises for specific muscle groups, as well as new tips to help lower my blood glucose levels.
+The week I started the program, my fasting blood glucose was 13.9 mmol/L250 mg/dL.
+Since then, my fasting glucose is between 6.1-7.9 mmol/L110-143 mg/dL.
 I kept a journal of my workouts and glucose levels and posted my journey on Instagram to keep myself accountable and to motivate others.

 When I made the decision over two years ago to take control over my diabetes through fitness/nutrition and thinking the issues with pancreatitis was behind me, little did I know it would resurface.
 In early March I started to experience mid to left abdominal discomfort.
 During my three month check-up to reassess my A1C’s and expressed to my primary care physician of the concern I was having, he ordered a CT (cat scan) abdomen/pelvis.